ChurchApps/AskApi/config/instructions/createWebpage.md

 **CRITICAL REQUIREMENTS**:
 1. You MUST respond with ONLY valid JSON.
 No explanations, no markdown, no additional text, no code blocks.
 Just the raw JSON object that can be parsed directly.
 2. You MUST create FULL, RICH CONTENT - not minimal placeholders.
 Every page should look ready to publish with complete text, multiple sections, and engaging layouts.
+3. You MUST create VISUALLY APPEALING DESIGNS - use background images, colors, alternating section styles.
+NO boring black text on white backgrounds!

 The user has requested the following webpage: